fsharp/fslang-design/FSharp-5.0/FS-1001-StringInterpolation.md

 Expression fills for single-quote or verbatim interpolation strings **may not** include further string literals.
 Expression fills for triple-quote interpolation strings **may** include single quote or verbatim string literals but not triple-quote literals.

-Byte strings, such as `"abc"B` do not support interoplation.
+Byte strings, such as `"abc"B` do not support interpolation.

 An interpolation string is checked as: